nchiang82/testing-github/README.md

-this is a practice repo for testing github
+this is a practice repo for testing github!